zikula/core/src/docs/Themes/ThemeVariables.md

 filepath: `/Resources/config/variables.yml`

 The contents of this file can vary.
-At the very list, it can be a list of variables and values that will be passed along to the theme engine as global variables within your theme, e.g.:
+At the very least, it can be a list of variables and values that will be passed along to the theme engine as global variables within your theme, e.g.:

     {{ themevars.<variablename> }}